RVAC YOUNG EAGLES FLIGHT EXPERIENCE

 Ever wondered what your neighbourhood looks like from the sky?

-Or maybe you’re just curious about how aeroplanes work.
+Or maybe you’re just curious about how airplanes work.

-If your answer to any of these is “yes”, and you are between the ages of 13 and 18, then you’re ready to take the RVAC Young Eagles Flight Experience and see what real pilots do on the ground and in the air.
+If your answer to any of these is “yes”, and you are between the ages of 13 and 18, then you’re ready to take on the RVAC Young Eagles Flight Experience to see what real pilots do on the ground and in the air.

 And best of all your RVAC Young Eagles Flight Experience is FREE!

 There is no obligation and you won’t be asked to sign up for anything.